hanicinecm/pygmol/docs/doc_equations.rst

 of the ``final_solution_labels`` by the ``get_final_solution_values`` method of the concrete ``Equations`` class.

+The neutral temperature is not resolved by the model using ``ElectronEnergyEquations``, but rather treated as a parameters.
+The final solution given by the ``ElectronEnergyEquations`` does include the neutral temperature (``T_n`` is in ``ElectronEnergyEquations().final_solution_labels``), but it's value is kept at the initial value specified by the plasma parameters input.

+The number density of electrons is also not resolved by the state vector *y*, nevertheless the electron density does appear in the final solution, simply calculated to preserve the charge neutrality of the plasma.

 A short demonstration should make everything clear.

 Firstly, some maintenance is in order, to help with doc-testing the following code